-This is a sample itinerary for our Private Gaudi Tour.
+This is a sample itinerary for our Private Montserrat & Sitges Tour.

-Final itinerary and timings might vary due to many factors (Park Guell and Sagrada Familia tickets availability, your location and pace, your main interests…)
+Final itinerary and timings might vary due to many factors (your location and pace, traffic conditions, your main interests…)

 - Cablecar*: Our favorite way, unless you are scared of heights.
 The ride takes less than 5 minutes, and even if guides can’t skip lines, there isn’t usually many people when we get there.
 Not recommended for people with walking issues either, as the walk from the upper station to the Monastery is uphill and involves some steps.